Supported content profiles

 Genesys Cloud provides a default content profile that allows all inbound file types and .jpg, .png, and .gif for outbound file types.
 The default content profile applies if you do not assign a content profile to a messaging channel integration.
-To manage the default content profile:
+In the default content profile:

 - You can change the file types allowed in the default content profile provided by Genesys Cloud.

-- You can set a different content profile as the default by clicking the star next to the content profile name.
+- You can set a different content profile as the default by clicking the asterisk next to the content profile name.
 If you set a new content profile as the default, the new default applies only to new messaging channel integrations.
-The new default content profile is not associated with existing messaging channel integrations.
+The new default content profile does not relate to an existing messaging channel integrations.

 - You cannot delete the default content profile.
 To delete the current organization default profile, first set another content profile as the default.

-Genesys Cloud permits sending and receiving attachments up to 25 MB.
-The third-party messaging platform you are using can have different file size restrictions.
-The maximum file size a messaging platform allows can depend on the media type being attached.
-Refer to the third-party messaging platform documentation for allowed maximum file sizes.
+Genesys Cloud enables you to send and receive attachments up to 25 MB.
+The third-party messaging platform that you use can have different file size restrictions.
+The maximum file size that a messaging platform allows depends on the media type that you attach.
+For more information, see your third-party messaging platform documentation for allowed maximum file sizes.

 The Supported Content Profiles view displays the most common media types.
-If you want to add types not listed in this view, use the API.
+To add types not listed in this view, use the API.
 Supported content profiles can contain any valid media type string for inbound and outbound attachments.
 For more information about example media types, see Media Types on the Internet Assigned Numbers Authority (IANA) website.
 The API can also use strings with the asterisk (*) wildcard character, such as “image/*” to allow all image types or “*/*” to allow all media types.
-Caution: Allowing all media types increases your risk of receiving unwanted or malicious files.
-For more information about using the API for supported content, see the messaging resources under the Conversations API resource list in the Genesys Cloud Developer Center.

 - Click Admin.